Suffolk County Paternity Lawyers

 Experienced Paternity Attorneys Serving New York

 Although every child has a biological mother and father, if the child is born out of wedlock, then they do not have a legal father.
-This can be extremely problematic for fathers who wish to maintain an active role in their child's life.
-A biological father who has not been established as a child's legal father technically has no rights or responsibilities when it comes to the child in question.
-As such, custody and visitation issues can be immensely more complicated.
+This can be particularly challenging for fathers who wish to maintain an active role in their child's life.
+A biological father who has not been established as a child's legal father technically has no rights or responsibilities regarding the child in question.
+As a result, child custody and visitation rights issues can become significantly more complicated in these matters.

 According to the New York State Office of Temporary and Disability Assistance, when paternity is established, the child, mother, and father can all benefit in the following ways: